pamods/Redenbacher-Deluxe/Read Me.md

 ==================
 Redenbacher Deluxe is a server-side mod for Planetary Annihilation.
 It promotes frenetic, massive wars by increasing build speed by a factor of 10.

-However, mexes still build at normal speed.
-This retains their importance to the game.
 AI Tweaks
 ---------
-There's a UI mod called "Redenbacher AI Tweaks," available on PAMM, which is *required* if you intend to play AI Skirmishes with Redenbacher.
+There's a UI mod called "Redenbacher AI Tweaks," available on [PAMM](https://forums.uberent.com/threads/rel-pa-mod-manager-cross-platform.59992/), which is *required* if you intend to play AI Skirmishes with Redenbacher.
 Otherwise, expect a really dumb opponent with the stock AI.

 Details
 -------